ChrFoed/php-project/README.md

 docker-compose build backend
 ```

-A work-in-progress testsite is available under https://php.lonl.at.
+A work-in-progress testsite is soon (after fixing some ssl errors) available under https://php.lonl.at.